 Employees between the ages of 55 and 60 shall become eligible for retirement benefits in the calendar year in which the sum of the ages and the number of years of continuous full-time service to the College total 70.
-Employee 60 years and older are eligible for retirement benefits in the calendar year in which they have at least 10 years continuous full-time service to the College.
-Employees who meet these requirements have the opportunity to continue health insurance coverage upon retirement at no cost to the retiree until the retiree reaches the age at which they are eligible for Medicare coverage.
+Employees 60 years and older are eligible for retirement benefits in the calendar year in which they have at least 10 years continuous full-time service to the College.
+Employees who meet these requirements have the opportunity to continue health insurance coverage upon retirement at no cost to the retiree until the retiree reaches the age 65 or becomes eligible for Medicare coverage.
+After age 65, a retiree can continue coverage, but must pay the same premium as an active employee.
 Eligible employees may elect single or family coverage; however, the retiree will be entirely responsible for total cost of insurance premium for spouse and any unmarried dependents.
+Eligible employees may also choose to buy up to a plan with a lower deductible.
+The employee is responsible for the differences in the premium.

-At June 30, 2016 the number of retired employees enrolled in the Black River Technical College Health Insurance Plan was four.
-Expenditures for post-retirement health care benefits are recognized monthly and financed on a pay-as-yougo basis.
-For fiscal year ended June 30, 2016, the College contributions (benefit payments) were \$28,858, which includes 100% of total premiums paid of \$22,275 and implicit subsidies of \$6,583.
+At June 30, 2017 the number of retired employees enrolled in the Black River Technical College Health Insurance Plan was three.
+Expenditures for post-retirement health care benefits are recognized monthly and financed on a pay-asyou-go basis.
+For fiscal year ended June 30, 2017, the College contributions (benefit payments) were \$25,682, which includes 100% of total premiums paid of \$17,820 and implicit subsidies of \$7,862.
 Plan members receiving benefits paid \$0 towards current premiums (0% of total premiums).
-As part of the provisions of GASB Statement No. 45, the College accrued an additional \$96,297 in retiree healthcare expense during fiscal year 2016.
-The total amount accrued at June 30, 2016 was \$526,751 and is reported on the Statement of Net Position as a noncurrent liability.
+As part of the provisions of GASB Statement no. 45, the College accrued an additional \$136,250 in retiree healthcare expense during fiscal year 2017.
+The total amount accrued at June 30, 2017 was \$663,001 and is reported on the Statement of Net Position as a noncurrent liability.